 - Improve your gut bacteria so they can metabolize your estrogen better.
-Test your microbes with a Functional Medicine stool test.
+Test your microbes with the GI Map.
 Or simply feed your microbes with a variety of prebiotic food and take a good probiotic.

-5. Get your fat soluble vitamins.
+5. Get your fat soluble vitamins

-6. Remember essential fatty acids.
+6. Remember essential fatty acids

 Research shows that raising levels of an anti-inflammatory molecule called prostaglandin 1 (PG1) decreases PMS.
 Specifically, 2000 mg per day of a combination of omega-3 fats from fish oil combined with GLA (which comes from borage or primrose) helps PMS.
 We use Apex CoOmega3 for patients.

-7. Regulate your heart rate variability.
+7. Regulate your heart rate variability

 Why?
 To regulate your adrenal stress hormones.
 Research shows that this helps PMS!
 The best tool to do this is an app called Heartmath.
-You purchase a sensor from the company, and then use their app on your smart phone.
+You purchase a sensor from the company and then use their app on your smartphone.
 It’s super easy and immediately effective.

-8. Try the Chinese herbal remedy Xiao Yao San.
+8. Try the Chinese herbal remedy Xiao Yao San

 This is a classic PMS formula, translated as “Relaxed Wanderer.”
 Get it from a reputable company.

-9. Take a break from gluten, cow’s milk, and sugar.
+9. Take a break from gluten, cow’s milk, and sugar

 All of these can exacerbate PMS by causing inflammation and bloating.
 You may get immediate and significant results by nixing one or all of these.
 Experiment!

-10. Try rhodiola.
+10. Try Rhodiola